-- (A) The Using Department shall inspect and accept or reject all deliveries of goods and services performed under County procurements.
+(A) The Using Department shall inspect and accept or reject all deliveries of goods and services performed under County procurements.
 Discrepancies in deliveries or in the performance of services shall initially be brought to the attention of the contractor by the Using Department.
-Failure to satisfactorily resolve the identified deficiency shall be brought to the attention of the Purchasing Manager in writing.
-The Purchasing Manager shall institute a formal complaint with the contractor.
-If satisfaction is still not forthcoming, the Director of Finance shall contact the County Attorney's Office for further proceedings. - (B) A minimum of one Contract Administrator per Using Department shall be assigned to each contract in use by Prince William County. - (C) Notwithstanding any other provision of these regulations, the Board of County Supervisors may provide for separate contract administration in construction contracts.
+Failure to satisfactorily resolve the identified deficiency shall be brought to the attention of the head of Procurement Services in writing.
+The head of Procurement Services shall institute a formal complaint with the contractor.
+If satisfaction is still not forthcoming, the Director of Finance shall contact the County Attorney's Office for further proceedings.

+- (B) A minimum of one Contract Administrator per Using Department shall be assigned to each contract in use by Prince William County. - (C) Notwithstanding any other provision of these regulations, the Board of County Supervisors may provide for separate contract administration in construction contracts.